80% of people with depression show improvement with treatment.

 Psychotherapy generates connection and understanding, and when people feel connected and understood they begin to feel hopeful.
 As with any illness, early treatment is the most effective and helps prevent the likelihood of a serious re-occurrence.
 One of the most effective kinds depression treatment is Cognitive Behavior Therapy.
 Our specialist, Dr. Michael Silverstein has advanced training in CBT and is accepting new clients now.

 The hardest thing to do is pick up the phone to ask for help.
-Research has shown that people begin to feel better just after leaving a message asking for a return call from a therapist.
+Research has shown that people begin to feel better just after making the first phone call.
 Taking that first step gives people hope that relief is on its way.
-Our clinical director is available to speak with you about your particular situation and answer any questions about depression treatment.

 In the meantime, do this 7 Minute Progessive Muscle Relaxation Exercise to start feeling better now!